shukriadams/tetrifact/README.md

 [![Build Status](https://travis-ci.org/shukriadams/tetrifact.svg?branch=develop)](https://travis-ci.org/shukriadams/tetrifact)

 Tetrifact is a server for storing build arfefacts.
-It was originally written as a storage solution for continuous integration in the games industry, where frequent and large builds consume a lot of storage space and can be cumbersome to retrieve by automated process.
+It is primarily written as a storage solution for continuous integration in the games industry, where frequent and large builds consume a lot of storage space and can be cumbersome to retrieve by automated process.

 ### Features

 - reduces storage space by sharing identical files across builds (file deduplication)
-- performs well on Unreal-scale projects with very large data footprints and file counts
+- handles millions of files, 100s of builds, 10s of gigabytes per builds - performs well on Unreal-scale projects with very large data footprints and file counts
-- stores files individually compressed
+- automatic pruning of old builds
 - supports tagging of builds
 - Exposes an HTTP REST API for easier integration with your CI and test chain
-- Written Linux-first in C# on Dotnetcore 3.1, runs on any system that supports this framework
+- Written Docker- and Linux-first in C# on Dotnetcore 3.1, runs on any system that supports this framework

+### Hardware

+Tetrifact will run on pretty much any x86 hardware, but because it performs a lot of compression, hashing and JSON tasks, the more CPU cores it has the better.

 ## Demo